 First, Sir Philip, from your point of view as Permanent Under-Secretary at the FCDO, what is your assessment of the success of the merger so far?
 What have been the main challenges that you feel you have overcome?
 What challenges remain and how are you trying to deal with those?

 Sir Philip Barton: Thank you very much for inviting us this afternoon.
-When I saw that you were doing this inquiry, I was genuinely pleased that you are taking the time to look at our experience so far as a newly merged department.
+When I saw that you were doing this inquiry, I was genuinely pleased that you are taking the time to look at our experience so far as a newly merged Department.
 I look forward to the outcome of your deliberations.

 I think we are succeeding.
 We have been going for about 20 months now.
 When the Prime Minister announced the merger, he said he wanted the UK to be more coherent and have more impact in its international work, and I think we have done that.

-Bringing together two large departments will always be challenging.
+Bringing together two large Departments will always be challenging.
 It is challenging in the private sector as well when you bring together two companies.
-We now have 17,000 people in 280 posts around the world, 50-odd directorates here in the UK and three different locations working in merged teams.
+We now have 17,000 people in 280 posts around the world, 50-odd Directorates here in the UK and three different locations working in merged teams.
 Straightaway, when we started, we put in place a single leadership structure and single governance arrangements.

 By the end of financial year 2021-22 we had merged the teams.
-We now have single budgets, single plans for all our areas of work, a single programme management framework and—this is crucial to the impact point internationally—really clear leadership roles for our ambassadors and high commissioners in their respective countries and missions over the totality of the UK’s efforts in where they are working.
+We now have single budgets, single plans for all our areas of work, a single programme management framework and—this is crucial to the impact point internationally—really clear leadership roles for our Ambassadors and High Commissioners in their respective countries and missions over the totality of the UK’s efforts in where they are working.
 As a result, we are more agile, and I think we are achieving more by doing diplomacy and development together.

 That was illustrated by last year, the year of the UK’s international leadership.
 We successfully re-established the G7 as a cornerstone of the international architecture.
 We used it in Liverpool to set the foundations for a really strong, co-ordinated G7 response on Russia/Ukraine.
 The Prime Minister used it at Carbis Bay, with various announcements around health and the Covid response.
-We had COP 26 in Glasgow, and the department was fundamental both to the operational organisation of the event and to all the diplomacy effort around it.
+We had COP 26 in Glasgow, and the Department was fundamental both to the operational organisation of the event and to all the diplomacy effort around it.
 We ended up with something at the high end of expectations, keeping 1.5 alive.

 I could carry on, but I will stop there rather than give you lots more.
-Beyond that, we have also been getting on with the things we said we would do through the integrated review, such as the Indo-Pacific tilt.
+Beyond that, we have also been getting on with the things we said we would do through the Integrated Review, such as the Indo-Pacific tilt.

 The single biggest challenge, by some distance, has been doing all this in the face of a global pandemic, which has impacted us all in our personal lives.
 It has impacted the way we have been able to go about our business.
 It has had a big impact on our global network and our ability to come and go and sustain that.
 That made it more difficult, but I think we have responded to those challenges and we have demonstrated that we can deliver more, as the Prime Minister wanted.

-Looking ahead, there are some longer-term things, which I suspect you will want to get into, where we are still laying the long-term foundations of a single department for the future.
+Looking ahead, there are some longer-term things, which I suspect you will want to get into, where we are still laying the long-term foundations of a single Department for the future.